memmar1/24A_PYTHON_PROGRAMMING/README.md

 2. git branch -M main - navigating to the main branch
 3. git remote add origin path - creating a connaction to our remote repository
 3. git remote -v - Checking the remote repo we are working off from

+### DAY 2 GIT Commands
+1. git status - checking the status of you project folder.. shows you tracked and untracked files(new)